 - projectivity — everything is Obama’s fault, almost literally; claims Biden is corrupt; Hillary’s email server (though they all used and continue to use private email servers, every single one of them); claim that the Clinton campaign started the birther controversy; accuse everyone else of lying

-- exaggerated concerns over sex — anti-abortion; homophobia; excessive taboos; excessive shame
+- exaggerated concerns over sex — anti-abortion; homophobia; pedophilia; excessive taboos; excessive shame

 We are seeing all of these traits today.
-We see it in our leadership, we see it in our communities, and we see it surging around the world.
+We see the rise of authoritarianism — we see it in our leadership, we see it in our communities, and we see it surging around the world.

 We see it in a much larger percentage of our populace than many of us might have imagined.
+Research by Karen Stenner and others shows that across populations in the developed world, about a third of a given population will be prone to authoritarian tendencies.
 People of good character far outnumber the Right-Wing Authoritarians, but they can be subjugated, emotionally manipulated, strong-armed, abused, intimidated, made cynical by the RWAs.
 And the RWA personality is driven to actively hate outgroups in many outrageously twisted and depraved ways, from pettiness to genocide.

-Refined by psychologist Bob Altemeyer in 1981, the Right-Wing Authoritarian scale (RWA) addresses some of the limitations of the F scale and exhibits more predictive power in identifying individuals exhibiting authoritarian personality.
+Refined by professor of psychology Bob Altemeyer (The Authoritarians, et al) in 1981, the Right-Wing Authoritarianism scale (RWA) addresses some of the limitations of the F scale and exhibits more predictive power in identifying individuals exhibiting authoritarian personality.

-The authoritarian personality is associated with all of the following traits, beliefs, actions, and patterns:
+The RWA personality is associated with all of the following traits, beliefs, actions, patterns, and signs of authoritarianism:

 - extreme obedience